velvia/links/rust.md

   - Related: [auto_enum](https://docs.rs/auto_enums/0.7.1/auto_enums/index.html) - a way to return enums when you might need to return `impl A` for some trait A when you might be returning diff implementations
   - Can also use [ambassador](https://crates.io/crates/ambassador) - to delegate trait implementations
   - See [dynamic](https://crates.io/crates/dynamic) for a faster alternative to `dyn Any`.
 However in my usage I didn't see a massive improvement.
+  - [box_any](https://github.com/uccidibuti/box_any) is another fast solution which actually keeps `*void` style pointers but still drops properly
+  - [smallbox](https://crates.io/crates/smallbox) - a box that can store smaller values on stack for speed, also has Clone and PartialEq support.
+Questionable Any support though.
   - Also see [unibox](https://crates.io/crates/unibox) - for another solution to storing dynamic data
   - [Mopa](https://github.com/chris-morgan/mopa) - allows you to derive Any-like methods like downcasting for your traits.
 Pretty useful.